-nt 1.1 Management itment Present Document Comments tors of compliance erformance Yes Yes Partially No reference comments 1.1.1 There is a safety policy, signed by the accountable manager, which includes a commitment to continuous improvement; observes all applicable legal requirements and standards; and considers best practices.
+nt 1.1 Management itment Present Document Comments tors of compliance erformance Yes Partially No reference Comments 1.1.1 There is a safety policy, signed by the accountable manager, which includes a commitment to continuous improvement; observes all applicable legal requirements and standards; and considers best practices.
 1.1.2 The safety policy includes a statement to provide appropriate resources and the organisation is managing resources by anticipating and addressing any shortfalls.
 1.1.3 There are policies in place for safety critical roles relating to all aspects of fitness for duty (for example, alcohol and drugs policy or fatigue).
 1.1.4 There is a means in place for the communication of the safety policy.
 1.1.5 The accountable executive and the senior management team promote a positive safety and just culture and demonstrate their commitment to the safety policy through active and visible participation in the safety management system.

-nt 1.1 Management itment Prese ent Document Comments icators of compliance l performance Partially No reference comments 1.1.6 The safety policy actively encourages safety reporting.
+nt 1.1 Management itment Prese ent Document Comments Indicators of compliance and performance Partially No reference Comments 1.1.6 The safety policy actively encourages safety reporting.
 1.1.7 A just culture policy and principles have been defined that clearly identifies acceptable and unacceptable behaviours to promote a just culture.
 1.1.8 Safety objectives have been established that are consistent with the safety policy and they are communicated throughout the organisation.
 1.1.9 The State Safety Programme (SSP) is being considered and addressed as appropriate.

-nt 1.2 Safety accountability esponsibilities Present Where Comments tors of compliance erformance Yes Yes Partially No documented comments 1.2.1 An accountable executive has been appointed with full responsibility and accountability to ensure the SMS is properly implemented and performing effectively.
+Element 1.2 Safety accountability and responsibilities ent Where Comments Indicators of compliance and performance Yes Partially No documented 1,2.1 An accountable executive has been appointed with full responsibility and accountability to ensure the SMS is properly implemented and performing effectively.
 1.2.2 The accountable executive is fully aware of their SMS roles and responsibilities in respect of the safety policy, safety standards, and safety culture of the organisation.
 1.2.3 Safety accountabilities, authorities, and responsibilities are defined and documented throughout the organisation and staff understand their own responsibilities.

-Element 1.3 Appointment of key Pre ent Where Comments tors of compliance erformance Yes Partially No documented connicits 1.3.1 A competent safety manager who is responsible for the implementation and maintenance of the SMS has been appointed with a direct reporting line to the accountable executive.
+Eleme nt 1.3 Appointment of key nnel Prese ent Where Comments Indicators of compliance and performance Partially No documented Comments 1.3.1 A competent safety manager who is responsible for the implementation and maintenance of the SMS has been appointed with a direct reporting line to the accountable executive.
 1.3.2 The organisation has allocated sufficient resources to manage the SMS including, but not limited to, competent staff for safety investigation, analysis, auditing, and promotion.
 1.3.3 The organisation has established appropriate safety committee(s) that discuss and address safety risks and compliance issues and includes the accountable executive and the heads of functional areas.

-nt 1.4 Co-ordination of sency response planning Present Where Comments tors of compliance erformance Yes Partially No documented comments 1.4.1 An appropriate emergency response plan (ERP) has been developed and distributed that defines the procedures, roles, responsibilities, and actions of the various organisations and key personnel.
+nt 1.4 Co-ordination of gency response planning Present Where Comments tors of compliance erformance Yes Partially No documented Comments 1.4.1 An appropriate emergency response plan (ERP) has been developed and distributed that defines the procedures, roles, responsibilities, and actions of the various organisations and key personnel.
 1.4.2 The ERP is periodically tested for the adequacy of the plan and the results reviewed to improve its effectiveness.

-Eleme nt 1.5 SMS documentation Prese ent Where tors of compliance erformance Yes Partially No documented Comments 1.5.1 The SMS documentation includes the policies and processes that describe the organisation's safety management system and processes and is readily available to all relevant personnel.
+Eleme nt 1.5 SMS documentation Present Where tors of compliance erformance Yes Partially No documented Comments 1.5.1 The SMS documentation includes the policies and processes that describe the organisation's safety management system and processes and is readily available to all relevant personnel.
 1.5.2 SMS documentation, including SMS related records, are regularly reviewed and updated with appropriate version control in place.